 Your resume - one to two pages.

-Links to a portfolio of writing samples.
+Links to 2-3 online samples of your work.
 Show us what you've produced or had a hand in that best reflects what you can do in your desired role.

 It is important that these items be assembled into a single document and uploaded in PDF format.
 Completing these steps will ensure that your application receives the highest consideration.